 - Publish accurate and verified data on the energy performance of their buildings

-The problem with continuing with these practices is the difficulty in performing an advanced analysis of the data in that context.
+The problem with continuing with these practises is the difficulty in performing advanced analysis of the data in that context.
 If we want to analyse operations from one year, we have to go to the filing cabinet, search for a specific sheet from each contact, scan it, extract the information, etc. We are wasting valuable time for the company.

-However, technological progress and its incorporation into the real estate market is unstoppable.
+However, technological progress and its incorporation into the real estate market are unstoppable.
 Utilities have forced the implementation of certain technologies that real estate and facility management companies can take advantage of to start offering energy management services.

 This is the case with smart meters.
 For example, almost half of all American households have a smart meter installed, with this percentage being higher in commercial, industrial and business buildings.
 In Europe, 80% of meters will be smart by 2020.

-We cannot forget that technology must always be a friend, not a foe.
+It is important to keep in mind that technology must always be a friend, not a foe.
 Employees of real estate and facility management companies want easy-to-use and intuitive technologies that help them with building control and energy analysis.

 We are talking about a very fragmented sector, with different types of companies focussing on different things: